EgorEna/Commerse/README.md

 My second project from CS50
 ## Commerce  app

-This app is something something similar to ebay auctions service.
+This app is something similar to ebay auctions service.
 Whole project is based on "traditional" multi-page way.

 **How to use it?**